yangymargaret/REUNION/README.md

 - --file_mapping: the filename of the mapping between TF motif identifier and the TF name, default = -1

-- --file_peak: the file containing the ATAC-seq peak loci, default = -1
+- --file_peak: the file containing the ATAC-seq peak loci annotations, default = -1

 - --file_bg: the file containing the estimated background peak loci which match the ATAC-seq peak loci by GC content and average chromatin accessibility across the metacells, default = -1